scionproto/scion/doc/dev/design/private-ISDs.rst

 Compatibility
 =============
-[A discussion of breaking changes and how this change can be deployed.]

 There are no conflicts with existing stuff.

 The SCION address header needs a semantic change: the SRC/DST ISD number may now be a P-ISD number.
-This constitues a semantic change to the SCION address header, but not a structural change.
+This constitutes a semantic change to the SCION address header, but not a structural change.
 This change is fully backwards compatible.

 All other changes are additions to current features and APIs.